Sorry, you need to enable JavaScript to visit this website.

 1. Ability to establish effective relationships with students, faculty, and staff.

-2. Excellent organizational skills in support of CiM or other career advising-related events or programs.
+2. Excellent organizational skills in support of CiM or other career advising related events or programs.

 3. Ability to develop accurate and up-to-date resources to support students through the career planning process.